ozzysmithjones/entity-component-system/README.md

 An Entity-Component-System is a data-orientated approach of organising entities within games.
 The idea is to layout entities (game characters, walls, objects) in a cache-friendly way so that they can be processed efficiently by the CPU.
 In ECS, entities are distilled to the following:

 - Components: Components are structures that store data.
 - Entities: Entities in ECS are just identifiers used to associate the components that make up a single instance of an object.
-These indentifiers may be indices or 64 bit values.
+These identifiers may be indices or 64 bit values.
 - Systems: Systems are functions or behaviours that process a collection of components to perform logic.

 # API